KxSystems/docs/docs/interfaces/mqtt/reference.md

 !!! detail "`opts`"
 	At present the `opts` parameter can allow a user to specify a username and password for brokers that require this flexibility.
 Further options will be added.

+!!!
+Note
+	Within MQTT the Client Identifier identifies a client to the server.
+This must be unique to ensure connections are appropriately established.
+Within this interface the parameter `name` maps to `ClientID` and as such each defined `name` must be unique across all processes connecting to a broker.

 ```q
 // In this example Mosquitto is not started on the defined host